raspberrypilearning/testing-vision/en/step_4.md

 --- /task ---

 If you print out the results the model has given back, you'll see that it's just lot of numbers.
 This is a long list of how likely the model thinks the image is to belong to every class it has been trained to recognise.
 In the case of the VGG16 model you're using here, that's 1000 classes!
+The model is splitting 100% across all of its guesses, with the ones it's more confident about getting large percentages and those it's less confident about getting little or nothing.

 ![A small sample of the list of numbers the model returns.](images/numeric_predictions.png)